Wisconsin Birth Records Search

 - Traffic ticket.

-Types of Wisconsin Birth Records
+Types of WI Birth Records

-Wisconsin offers two types of birth certificates for you to purchase.
+The state offers two types of birth certificates for you to purchase.

 - Certified Copy - a certified copy is a legal document that you can use to verify your identity.
 It is useful when applying for school or the military or getting a driver’s license or passport.
 A certified copy is printed on special security paper with a raised seal.